 We are exposed to changes in interest rates as a result of our borrowing activities and our cash balances.
 Our credit facility bears interest at variable rates based on Secured Overnight Financing Rate ("SOFR") and other currency-specific reference rates.
 A significant increase in such reference rates would significantly increase our interest expense.
-A general increase in interest rates would be largely offset by an increase in interest income earned on our cash and short-term investment balances, which are currently greater than our debt balances.
-However, there can be no assurance that the interest rate earned on cash and short-term investments will move in tandem with the interest rate paid on our variable rate debt.
+A general increase in interest rates would be largely offset by an increase in interest increase on our cash and short-term investment balances, which are currently greater than our debt balances.
+However, there can be no assurance that the interest rate earned on cash and short-term investments will move in tandem with the interest rate greated debt.